 “We created Nuuly to offer customers an affordable way to infuse frequent newness into their wardrobes and try new brands and trends.
 Given that the average consumer throws away many pounds of clothing per year, our goal is to make shareable clothing accessible to a broad audience,” says Kim Gallagher, Nuuly’s director of marketing and customer success.
 “Facilitating this sharing economy through Nuuly saves water, electricity and emissions that would typically be used to create new garments.”

 Clothing rental seems to be here to stay.
-Banana Republic launches its Style Passport service in August 2020 that allows shoppers to rent three pieces for $85 a month.
-Just last week H&M started to experiment with a clothing rental service in Sweden.
-There is a growing interest in subscription and sharing-economy clothing models, and it would not surprise us if more brands jumped on board in 2020.
+Banana Republic launches its Style Passport service in August 2020 that allows shoppers to rent three pieces for $85.00 a month.
+Recently, H&M started to experiment with a clothing rental service in Sweden.
+Gwynnie Bee is another option that caters to a wide range of sizes from 0 to 32 (plus you can pick anywhere for one to 10 items per month), and luxury brand Vince rolled out a subscription model where you can rent four pieces per month for $160, then like Nuuly, you can buy any pieces you love at a discounted rate.
+There is a growing interest in subscription and sharing-economy clothing models, and it would not surprise us if more brands jumped on board soon.